Skip to content

 createSnBindDeviceCreate SN and device binding relationship

-findDkListQuery corresponding device list by PK and SN list
+findDkListQuery the corresponding device list by PK and SN list

 delSnBindDeviceDelete SN and device binding relationship